 "I didn't directly lift anything from these sources," he added, "but I think their influence shows.
 I told make-up artist Ben Bornstein that I wanted Jonah to look like a

-Bernie Wrightson zombie straight out of a
+Bernie Wrightson zombie straight out of a Tales from the Crypt comic and

 that is what he gave me."